michaelkourlas/michaelkourlas.github.io/README.md

 ## License

-The source code (but not the content!) of this website is licensed under the Apache License 2.0.
+The content of this website remains all rights reserved, while the source code itself is licensed under the Apache License 2.0.
 Please see the LICENSE.md file for more information.